Shape, confinement and inertia effects on the dynamics of a driven spheroid in a viscous fluid: Simulation Method

 \subsection{Dynamics of the spheroid}

-An implicit numerical scheme is used to update the translational and angular velocities of the spheroid from the force and torque determined in the previous section.
+An implicit numerical scheme is used to update the translational and angular velocities of the spheroid from the force and torque determined in the previous section, accounting for particle inertia.
 In this scheme \citep{nguyen2002lubrication}, the total force and torque on the particle are written as, \begingroup \allowdisplaybreaks

 \endgroup where $\bm{F}_0$ and $\bm{T}_0$ are `velocity-independent' forces and torques, determined from the post-collision distributions and $\boldsymbol{\zeta}^{**}$ are the drag coefficient matrices \citep{thampi2024simulating}.